 - Location of permanent teeth in children with baby teeth

-Along with detecting issues usually before any symptoms are present, dentist also use dental X-rays to plan treatments for orthodontics, repairing extensive cavities, placing dental implants, performing root canal surgery and planning difficult tooth extractions.
+Along with detecting issues usually before any symptoms are present, the dentist also uses dental X-rays to plan treatments for orthodontics, repairing extensive cavities, placing dental implants, performing root canal surgery and planning difficult tooth extractions.

 Frequency of dental x-rays